agateau/blog/2012/11/26/akademy-fr-2012/index.md

 a [Freewear](http://freewear.org) booth selling KDE T-shirts, mugs, cushion and other goodies.
 Having nothing to sell saved us from having to handle cash.
 Instead we gave away KDE stickers and buttons.
-Thanks to Kévin Kin-Foo and PixCyl we also a nicely done KDE leaflet in French and A3-sized KDE Akademy-fr posters.
+Thanks to Kévin Kin-Foo and [PixCyl](http://pixcyl.free.fr/) we also had a nicely done KDE leaflet in French and A3-sized KDE Akademy-fr posters.

 .. thumbimg :: leaflet.jpg